 - creating an incentive for employers to cover 75% of the transport subscription of their employees (while the existing legal requirement at 50%)

-- enabling the combination of the different support schemes related to transports
+- enabling the combination of the different support schemes related to transport

 - easing until end of 2022 the access criteria to the "bicycle bonus" subsidy for purchasing an electric bicycle

-- introducing a tax benefit for carpooling expenses
+- introducing a financial incentive for regular carpooling expenses

 c- Policy impact monitoring and consumer information